Christina Michaud, 33, and her husband, Justin, knew that they wanted to be parents, but getting pregnant wasn’t as easy as they had hoped.

 Christina had nothing but good things to say about our Austin fertility center.
 “I always recommend TFC and Dr. Silverberg,” said Christina.
 “If you’ve made the choice to go to TFC, you’ve already made the right move.”

 She would also recommend endometrial receptivity analysis to women experiencing similar fertility struggles.
-According to Christina, “The test costs a little more than a regular IVF cycle, but it’s much cheaper than [multiple instances of] IVF failure.”
+According to Christina, “The test adds a little more cost to an IVF cycle, but it’s much cheaper than multiple cycles of failure.”

 If you have more questions about fertility treatments or endometrial receptivity analysis, please contact Texas Fertility Center.